 - They also build Trust & Confidence

-Not only does working within the parameters of a predefined social media strategy help to boost momentum, it also helps people to trust you more.
-One may argue that one organisation who posts irregularly and haphazardly could be extremely trust worthy while another who simply have more staff to ensure consistency on social media may not be.
+Not only does working within the parameters of a predefined social media strategy help to boost momentum, but it also helps people to trust you more.
+One may argue that one organisation who posts irregularly and haphazardly could be extremely trustworthy while another who simply have more staff to ensure consistency on social media may not be.
 This, of course, is true.
 But think about it…

 If you need to access a product or service and there are two providers in consideration for your business.
 One posts consistently on social media about matters of relevance to my query.
 The posts are logical in content, structure and are posted in such an order that I can learn all I need to by reading them sequentially.
 The other provider clearly has no social media strategy.
 They post when the mood takes them, sometimes with offers, sometimes with useful information and other times with cute and funny pictures that don’t relate to their product.